 Notice we use the phrase “planting prairie” as opposed to “prairie restoration.”
-Prairies are complex communities, both with regard to the plants defining them, as well as the physical and biotic components associated with these grasslands.
+Prairies are complex communities, both with regard to the plants defining them, as well as the physical and biotic components associated with these habitats.
 We are not able to replicate complex native prairie communities by planting prairie species.
 It likely requires hundreds, if not thousands, of years for a fully diverse community of prairie plants and animals to redevelop into a composition and structure equivalent to the original.
 In other words, plantings are not equal substitutes for remnants when it comes to prairie conservation.
-Therefore, plantings should not be considered a substitute for protection, restoration, and management of remnants.
+Therefore, plantings should not be considered a substitute for protection, restoration and management of remnants.
 However, plantings do have an important role to play, given the massive devastation that has occurred to our Midwest prairies.

 Conservation benefits from planting prairie

-- Creating large grasslands, especially when planting in the gaps between existing remnants, can provide critical habitat for many grassland bird species and other prairie/grassland animals that need large grasslands to be successful.
+- Creating large grasslands, especially when planting in the gaps between existing remnants, can provide critical habitat for many grassland bird species and other animals that need large grasslands to be successful.

 - Planting into degraded remnants (inter-seeding) can enhance the existing plant community and speed recovery (of course taking care to introduce only plants likely to be found at the site in the past).